 - International Baccalaureate Diploma with 34 points or above

 - BTEC Extended Diploma with grades D*D*D*

-- 3 Scottish Advanced Highers with grades AAB
+- 3 Scottish Advanced Highers with grades AAA or above

-- Higher Irish Leaving Certificate from 5 subjects with grades H2, H2, H2, H2, H3 under the new grading system and AAAAB under the old grading system for Design courses
+- Higher Irish Leaving Certificate from 5 subjects with grades H2, H2, H2, H2, H3 (or AAAAB from the pre-2017 grading system) or above

 Those not eligible for this Scholarship

 - Applicants entering a course at level 0 (Foundation year), level 2 or level 3.